AdobeDocs/journey-optimizer.it-IT/help/using/landing-pages/lp-forms.md

 +++

-+++Posso utilizzare un set di dati con un predefinito per moduli?
++++Can I use any dataset with a form preset?

 Solo i **set di dati abilitati per il profilo** e **non abilitati per il profilo** [!DNL Adobe Experience Platform] sono disponibili per la selezione.
-Non è possibile utilizzare i set di dati di sistema per salvare i dati del modulo ed è possibile selezionare un solo set di dati per ogni predefinito.
+System datasets cannot be used to save form data, and only one dataset can be selected per preset.

 +++